etiennebr/rstdocs/Applications/Image Manipulation/Rescale.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{Rescale_param_table}, page~\pageref{Rescale_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+Rescale+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *Rescale* .

-Parameters table for Rescale Image:
+.. [#] Table: Parameters table for Rescale Image.

 +-------------+--------------------------+----------------------------------+
 |Parameter Key|Parameter Type            |Parameter Description             |